-As Richie says “there comes a point when you are going to hit the wall and you can’t eat anymore.
+As Richie says “there comes the point when you are going to hit the wall, and you can’t eat anymore.
 Let me know, and I’ll get you a doggy bag”.

 This little morsel is what I had for lunch the next day – Sun Dried Hippie pocket from Blocks Deli.
-Sun dried tomatoes, feta, baby spinach, basil pesto and kalamata olives – Warm, fresh, crispy…
+Sun-dried tomatoes, feta, baby spinach, basil pesto and kalamata olives – Warm, fresh, and crispy.

 I did mention earlier that we ate at only one restaurant on Ocean Drive.
 That was at Larios On The Beach – owned by singer Gloria Estefan.
 We had Cuban style steak served with rice and black beans, deep-fried taro, and Cuban bread with mojo sauce.

-If you ever go here, get the mojito – they are supposed to be awesome.
+If you ever go here, get the mojito – they are supposed to be excellent.

-All in all we went to about 6 food stops, which added up to total one entire meal including cocktails, appetizers, entrees, snacks, desserts, and even Cuban coffee.
+All in all, we went to about six food stops, which added up to total one entire meal including cocktails, appetisers, entrees, snacks, desserts, and even Cuban coffee.
 I won’t say that hubby ever “hit the wall” like I did but he was satisfied with the quantity and quality of what we ate and experienced.

-What I loved the most was that even though the tour is called the “South Beach Tour”; the restaurants that we were introduced to were not on Ocean Drive, which are very touristy and quite frankly expensive to dine at every night.
+What I loved the most was that even though the tour is called the “South Beach Tour”; the restaurants that we visited were not on Ocean Drive, which is very touristy and quite frankly expensive to dine at every night.

 Here’s a quick video:

 Miami Culinary Tours has a number of tour offerings – check their website for more information.